 The Spring Festival marks the beginning of the New Year and it is the most important holiday of the Chinese people.
 According to the Chinese horoscope, after the practical and spiritual Rooster follows the Dog, a kind and always ready to help native.
-The Earth Pig Year starts on February 5th of 2019 and ends on January 25th of 2020.
+The Year of the Pig starts on February 5th of 2019 and ends on January 25th of 2020.

 Officially, in China, the holiday last for 7 days, a period during which no one works.

 The festivities start one day prior to New Year and is continuing until the Lantern Festival, on the 15th day of the new year.